1. VA did not have proof of your injury in service

 2. VA says you do not have a disability

 To obtain service connected disability benefits your disability must have a diagnosis.
 Pain is never a diagnosis.
 Exposure to deadly substances like Agent Orange in Vietnam or TCE in Camp LeJuene is not enough if the exposure does not result in a current diagnosis.
 So if a Vietnam veteran, exposed to Agent Orange, develops Diabetes then that is a diagnosis.

 Two common areas where this is a problem are back problems and mental illnesses.
 Often veterans will treat for back pain but the doctor will not give a diagnosis.
 With mental illness you might be treating with a doctor for mental health problems but VA will deny benefits because VA’s doctor will state that you do not meet all that is needed for the diagnosis.
 This problem happens a lot with PTSD cases.
 It is important if you are treating with a doctor that you ask for them to give you a diagnosis.
 If it is a mental health case like PTSD, then you need to ask the doctor to lay out all the elements of the diagnosis in the medical record.

-3. VA says that your illness is not related to service
+3. VA says that your claim is not service connected

 4. VA says you did not show up to your C&P exam